act-rules/act-rules.github.io/pages/design/process.md

 We encourage initial implementations BEFORE publishing the rule, so that all the feedback from the implementation can get included in the original pull request, instead of being raised as new issues for already published rules - making even published rules quite unstable.

 ### Done
+Published rules

 ### Enters this stage when:
 - A rule has received 3 approvals from 3 different organisations and successfully survived its 2 week Final Call (if applicable), and has been merged and is now shown on rules overview on the website: https://act-rules.github.io/rules/ (might take a few minutes to update after merge).

 ### Rejected
+Rules that have been rejected due to different reasons.

 ### Enters this stage when:
 - Initial rules don't get the backing they need to move on through the process.
-- When a rule at any stage is dropped because it lacks backing in the Community Group.
+- When a rule at any stage is dropped because it lacks backing in the Community Group, e.g. because it is not considered feasible, or is subject to disagreement on whether the rule is actually testing for something that can improve accessibility.